UBC-Geography/computing-resources/README.md

 Learning Technology (LT) Hub maintains a
 [JupyterHub instance](https://open.jupyter.ubc.ca) that can be remotely accessed via a web browser and is open to all UBC students.
-Each student is allocated a single CPU core, 3 GB of RAM, and 10 TB of storage in an environment where programming languages, like Python, R, and Julia are pre-installed to run scripts and computational notebooks.
+Each student is allocated a single CPU core, 3 GB of RAM, and 10 GB of storage in an environment where programming languages, like Python, R, and Julia are pre-installed to run scripts and computational notebooks.